owanh-hyuna/complete-nodejs-dev-course/README.md

 This app serves to demonstrate the following:

--   Basics of asynchronous development
+-   Basics of asynchronous development.
--   The elements of an HTTP Request
+-   The elements of an HTTP Request.
--   Encoding and decoding user input
+-   Encoding and decoding user input.
--   Consuming the Google Geocoding API
+-   Consuming the Google Geocoding API.
+-   Consuming the Dark Sky API.
+-   Creating and using callback functions.